-The College of Engineering has no specific requirements regarding brand, operating system (i.e., Windows vs. Macintosh), or configuration.
+The College of Engineering has no specific requirements regarding brand, operating system (i.e., Windows vs. MacOS), or configuration.
 Please refer to http://sites.udel.edu/computing-purchases/personal-specs/ for recommended specifications when purchasing a new computer or laptop.
 Students in all programs will benefit from using a laptop computer (vs. a desktop), due to an emphasis on in-class and group technology-based projects.

 - One of the unique features of Apple computers is that they can be set up to run both Mac and Windows operating systems and software.
-For some students, this flexibility is very helpful. - AppsAnywhere is a web-based App Store that allows one to access software licensed for student use by the College of Engineering, on university-owned and personally-owned computers running Windows.
+For some students, this flexibility is very helpful. - AppsAnywhere is a web-based App Store that allows students to access software licensed for student use by the College of Engineering, on university-owned and personally-owned computers running Windows.
 AppsAnywhere is easy to use and enables students to launch software titles with a single click via a new on-demand streaming technology.
-It is possible to use AppsAnywhere on a Mac, but you will need to run Windows on a Mac (via virtual machine or Boot Camp). https://catalog.udel.edu/content.php?catoid=11&navoid=438#engineering.
+It is possible to use AppsAnywhere on a Mac, but you will need to run Windows on a Mac (via virtual machine or Boot Camp).